pthu/sahd/docs/words/redemption.md

-For a fuller discussion of the lexical field ‘Deliverance’ as a whole see on this site the
+For a fuller discussion of the lexical field ‘Deliverance’ as a whole, see on this site the
 <a href="/sahd/miscellaneous/overview_deliverance/">Overview
 of SAHD Entries for ‘Deliverance’ Words</a> by Graham I. Davies.